Chris Elam

 He creates work about human relationships from a cross-cultural and international perspective.
 His production "Throw People / Land Flat" was well reviewed by The New York Times; and both earned Misnomer a position as one of "25 to Watch" for 2007 in Dance Magazine and a fellowship from the Baryshnikov Dance Foundation.
-Elam's choreography has been performed in over 120 theatres in the USA, Indonesia, Turkey, Cuba, Ireland, Brazil, France, and the Ukraine.
+Elam's choreography has been performed in over 120 theatres in the US, Indonesia, Turkey, Cuba, Ireland, Brazil, France, and Ukraine.

 In addition to stage choreography, Elam has conducted numerous interdisciplinary projects and collaborations.
 In 2005, Elam was featured by an Apple Computers "Pro" documentary with Tronic Studios detailing their collaboration using motion-capture technology to digitize human motion.
 In August 2007, Elam and his dancers worked closely with Björk to choreograph her newest music video, "Wanderlust".
 In 2008, Elam will choreograph a dance film directed by Joss Whedon (creator of Buffy the Vampire Slayer, FireFly and Serenity), in which he will also performed as the male lead.
 He also is currently created a new dance for the Danish Dance Theatre’s 10-dancer company for a four-week première in Copenhagen in May 2008; the piece, which will take place simultaneously on four stages and will be housed in a giant labyrinth, through which the audience had the possibility to walks.

 Chris Elam is an advocate of dance and theater companies in general and has spent considerable time developing digital tools that arts groups can use to expand their on-line presence and audience outreach.
 As part of this initiative, Misnomer is collaborating with film directors to create online videos that transcend the fields of film and dance.
 Misnomer’s on-line activities were featured in an interview by Business Week Magazine and in an article in the Business Section of the New York Times.
 Chris Elam is often asked to speak or give workshops about the Misnomer’s choreography, film collaborations, inter-cultural collaborations, and on-line web development and to lecture, most recently at Brown University's speaker series, as a social entrepreneur in the arts.